THE HIDDEN DANGERS IN UK COUNTRYSIDE

 K – Keep to the path.
 Keep bare flesh covered where possible.
 Particularly lower abdomen and legs: tuck trousers into socks – your life is more important than fashion!

-S – stay alert to any symptoms.
+S – Stick to paths and be alert to symptoms of tick-borne illnesses.
 The most distinctive symptom of Lyme Disease is a circular red rash resembling a “bulls-eye target”

 This advice applies to humans and pets alike.
 It is shocking the number of animals and people currently being bitten by these arachnids and once the rain stops we will see many more.